FM Technical Profile: WDLT

 History:

-In March 2023 it was observed that the station had added two HD subchannels, one for AM gospel sister station WGOK and one for sister news/talk station WXQW.
+The HD signals went off in the spring of 2020, but came back in August 2022.
+In March 2023 Cumulus added two HD subchannels, one for AM gospel sister station WGOK and one for sister news/talk station WXQW.